What You’ll Learn at My E 2.0 Organization Next Workshop Session #e2conf

 First, I will provide an introduction to scenario planning.
 As discussed in previous blogs, the future of the organization is dependent on context, and that context is rife with uncertainty.
 People need a robust way to reason about the future in situations of high uncertainty.
-Scenario planning is my tool of choice, so I will share what it is, how it works and why it is important.
+Scenario planning is my tool of choice, so I will share what it is, how it works, and why it is important.

 Next, I will give you access to a set of scenarios I developed around the future of work.
-These scenarios will help you get a sense of how uncertainties play out differently under various social, technological, economic, environmental and political circumstances.
+These scenarios will help you get a sense of how uncertainties play out differently under various social, technological, economic, environmental, and political circumstances.

 Then you will have some time to play with these ideas.
-I won’t give you the entire exercise, but it will involve creating a person living in one of these futures and exploring various information about him or her, from where they live to how he or she uses technology, involves themselves in innovation and how they get the information they use make decisions.
+I won’t give you the entire exercise, but it will involve creating a person living in one of these futures and exploring various information about him or her, from where they live to how he or she uses technology, involves themselves in innovation, and how they get the information they use to make decisions.
 You will quickly learn that the answer to these questions may be very different if you are handed a future that differs from the one you personally believe will occur.

 Scenario planning is a very practical discipline.
 Many people think that because it is future-oriented, it doesn’t inform tactical plans.
 I ask, “aren’t all plans future-oriented?
 Do you consider elements that are beyond your control?
 If so, how do you know you have a good understanding of the uncertainties your organization faces?
 What framework helps you explore options for how those uncertainties play out.”